Last Updated on July 2, 2023 by Max

-A mystery of BPH is that in the background of the age-related decline of circulating testosterone levels, the prostate grows, contrary to expectations.
-Testosterone is a crucial factor in promoting the proliferation not only the muscle cells of our body, but the prostate cells as well, but its concentration in the circulating blood is shallow.
-Contrary, intraprostatic testosterone and dihydrotestosterone levels and androgen receptor activities remain consistently high.
+A puzzling aspect of BPH is that, despite age-related declines in circulating testosterone levels, the prostate grows, contrary to expectations.
+Testosterone is instrumental in promoting the proliferation of muscle cells, including those in the prostate.
+Interestingly, while its concentration in the circulating blood is relatively low, intraprostatic testosterone and dihydrotestosterone levels and androgen receptor activities remain consistently high.

-The prostate gives about 30% of sperm ejaculate and is under the control of androgens: free testosterone (FT) and dihydrotestosterone (DHT).
-The testes produce sperm and free testosterone, the latter together with the waste products are being drained into the circulatory system of the body via the internal spermatic veins.
-Passing through venous and arterial circulations, FT is diluted, and most of it binds to albumin and sex‐hormone-binding globulin.
-Only about 2% of not bound FT reaches the prostate via the prostate artery.
-So in normal conditions, FT makes a big circle from the testes through the body’s bloodstream to the prostate.
-Here the enzyme 5α‐reductase transforms irreversibly 90% of FT to DHT – a more potent hormone as it associates with the androgen receptors much easier.
-DHT has been shown in evidence-based studies to play an essential role in the pathology of BPH.
+The prostate, which contributes to about 30% of sperm ejaculate, operates under the control of androgens: free testosterone (FT) and dihydrotestosterone (DHT).
+The testes produce sperm and free testosterone, the latter of which, along with waste products, is drained into the body’s circulatory system via the internal spermatic veins.
+However, FT is diluted through venous and arterial circulations, and most of it binds to albumin and sex hormone-binding globulin.
+Only about 2% of non-bound FT reaches the prostate via the prostate artery.
+Under normal conditions, FT takes a long journey from the testes through the body’s bloodstream to the prostate.
+Once there, the enzyme 5α‐reductase transforms approximately 90% of FT irreversibly into DHT, a more potent hormone that more readily associates with the androgen receptors.
+Numerous evidence-based studies have demonstrated DHT’s critical role in the pathology of BPH.

-With the destroyed one-way valves internal spermatic vein cannot operate as a drainage system.
-A blood column in the vein creates elevated hydrostatic pressure, which causes:
+With the one-way valves in the internal spermatic vein damaged, the vein can no longer effectively serve as a drainage system.
+Elevated hydrostatic pressure from a column of blood in the vein leads to:

-- persistent hypoxia in the testicular microcirculation, leading to degeneration in spermatogenesis and the decrease of sperm production.
+- Persistent hypoxia in the testicular microcirculation results in degeneration in spermatogenesis and a decrease in sperm production.

-- redirect of not diluted FT flow straight from the testes into the prostate; venous blood cannot flow upwards and is diverted into other channels shared with the prostate.
-So, in addition to the physiological FT coming from the arterial blood, the prostate is flooded with undiluted androgen about 100 times above the normal level arriving from the “back door”.
+- Redirection of undiluted FT flow straight from the testes into the prostate.
+The venous blood cannot flow upwards and is diverted into other channels common with the prostate.
+Hence, in addition to receiving physiological FT from the arterial blood, the prostate becomes inundated with undiluted androgen, around 100 times above the normal level, from an unexpected source.

 This accelerates prostate cell production and prolongs cell lifespan, leading to the development of BPH.